nmke-de/scalp/README.md

 Run `./scalp`.
 Make sure to have a file `foo` in the current working directory.

 The program will read from a file `foo` that has the same format as the file `foo` in the repository.
-The first line contains the number of entries to be read (but I intend to remove this line in future versions).
-After that, each line contains a number, representing the number of seconds since Unix Epoch (1st Jan 1970 1am), a separating character (usually a tab, never a digit) and a string of maximally 512 characters, representing the message to be displayed.
+Each line contains a number, representing the number of seconds since Unix Epoch (1st Jan 1970 1am), a separating character (usually a tab, never a digit) and a string of maximally 512 characters, representing the message to be displayed.
 The program will notify the user with the message once the specified time arrives.

 Adding a date in the required format should be easy with something like `date -d "17 May 2023 4:32pm" "+%s"`.